WISE: A World Knowledge-Informed Semantic Evaluation for Text-to-Image Generation: The World Knowledge-Informed Semantic Evaluation (WISE) Benchmark

 In this paper, we set $\alpha_{1} = 0.7$, $\alpha_{2} = 0.2$, and $\alpha_{3} = 0.1$.
-This configuration not only prioritizes Consistency, reflecting the importance of accurately representing the prompt's intended objects and their relationships, but also incorporates Realism and Aesthetic Quality to ensure overall image quality.
-A higher WiScore indicates superior performance in accurately depicting objects and concepts based on world knowledge.
-The detailed scoring criteria is provided in \autoref{app:other_metrics}.
+This configuration prioritizes Consistency, reflecting the importance of accurately representing the prompt's intended objects and their relationships, while still incorporating Realism and Aesthetic Quality to ensure overall image quality.
+A higher WiScore indicates stronger performance in accurately depicting objects and concepts based on world knowledge.
+The detailed scoring criteria are provided in \autoref{app:other_metrics}.
 In the evaluation, we employ GPT-4o-2024-05-13, a powerful multimodal large language model, as the evaluator to assess the performance of T2I models.
-A carefully designed and rigorous scoring protocol is adopted to ensure consistency and reliability, with full implementation details provided in the \autoref{app:4o-eval}.
-As shown in \autoref{fig:vis_metrics}, among all automated metrics, WiScore exhibits the highest agreement with human judgments.
-The detailed comparison process can be found in the \autoref{app:human}.
+We adopt a carefully designed scoring protocol to ensure consistency and reliability, with full implementation details provided in \autoref{app:4o-eval}.
+The metric comparison further shows that WiScore exhibits the highest agreement with human judgments among all automated metrics.
+The detailed comparison process is provided in \autoref{app:human}.